sfg-taxonpages/grylloblattodea/pages/home.md

 ## Announcements

-July 2026: Launch of Small Polyneopteran Orders database where several small former species files and several small newly established ones are united for greater ease of use.
+July 2026: Launch of Small Insecta Orders database where several small former species files and several small newly established ones are united for greater ease of use.